 was not for fun, scorn and derision.
 They were attempting to pass on knowledge & searching for more information themselves.
 It was and is for those who have eyes to see and ears to hear .....

-As for my part I am convinced that there is yet a material archaeological treasure in Rennes-le-Château or more precisely Rennes-les-Bains, perhaps an inexhaustible mine that has not given up its secrets or perhaps a mysterious buried tomb in a vast necropolis.
+As for my part I am convinced that there is yet a material archaeological treasure in Rennes-le-Château or more precisely Rennes-les-Bains, perhaps as Gérard de Sède claimed, an inexhaustible mine that has not given up its secrets or perhaps a mysterious buried tomb in a vast necropolis.
+Or perhaps a vast underground Temple waiting to be discovered!
 Or perhaps some other indispensable knowledge that - as Marie Dénarnaud said to Noël Corbu - could make one 'powerful

 '!We therefore invite you to rediscover with a fresh eye the mystery of Rennes-le-Château!